Most followers of golf can easily name

 Waterloos", where he wrote about prominent golf

-excellent coverage of Bobby Jones earning golf’s Grand Slam in 1930 at
+came from his excellent coverage of Bobby Jones earning golf’s Grand Slam in

 on this historic tournament was on a new sprinkler system with an independent

 until his stay ended there in August 1933.